Gastroenterology Fellowship Curriculum

 Introduction to Advanced Endoscopy Elective - This elective is designed for fellows who might have an interest in pursuing higher level training in advanced therapeutic endoscopy, or who simply wish a more concentrated but limited exposure to these techniques.

 Outpatient Endoscopy Elective - The North Shore Endoscopy Center (NSEC) and McCandless Endoscopy Center (MCC) have a high-volume, relatively fast-paced schedule of endoscopic procedures.
 Participation will give the fellow a closer approximation of a “private practice” model, and should serve to improve efficiency and bolster the fellow’s procedural volumes and experience.
-This experience will be made available only to senior (2nd and 3rd year) fellows who have already attained substantial experience with basic endoscopic procedures.
+This experience will be made available only to senior fellows who have already attained substantial experience with basic endoscopic procedures.

 Fellow Ambulatory GI Clinic - Fellows will attend Ambulatory GI Clinic an average of 1/2 day/week.
 Each fellow’s preceptors will change annually to provide exposure to different styles of practice, and different subspecialty foci, ex: IBD, Hepatology, pancreaticobiliary disease.